Renault Twizy (2012-2021) reliability & safety rating

 Renault Twizy reliability & problems

-The Twizy hasn’t made it into our Driver Power survey, simply because so few have been sold and registered for use on UK roads.
+The Twizy hasn’t made it into our Driver Power owner satisfaction survey, simply because so few have been sold and registered for use on UK roads.
 That said, there’s not very much that can go wrong with a Twizy, and while electric cars may seem futuristic, the underlying drive technology has been around for years – the motor in your washing machine arguably has a tougher life.

 People do worry about the possibilities of expensive batteries becoming less efficient over time, but Renault has addressed that by forcing Twizy drivers to rent their batteries on a monthly basis.
 So if a battery wears out or becomes faulty, you can simply replace it under the terms of your contract – although keep in mind Renault only guarantees you a battery with at least 75% of its stated new capacity.
 The hire contracts are subject to mileage limits, too.